vapor-ware/netbox-virtual-circuit-plugin/README.md

-deploy           Run a local development deployment of the plugin with NetBox docker           Build a local docker image help             Print usage information version          Print the version
+deploy           Run a local development deployment of the plugin with NetBox docker           Build a local docker image help             Print usage information release          Package and distribute the current release to PyPI version          Print the version
 ```